starchildluke/astro/src/content/posts/some-caveats-to-seo-and-web-perf.md

 ## Who Core Web Vitals is really for

-The section titled [Which performance metrics should you focus on for SEO?](https://support.speedcurve.com/docs/seo-and-web-performance#which-performance-metrics-should-you-focus-on-for-seo) examines metrics to look out for when measuring performance and where you can improve.
+The section titled “Which performance metrics should you focus on for SEO?” examines metrics to look out for when measuring performance and where you can improve.
 There are four listed:

 * [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp)
 * [First Input Delay (FID)](https://web.dev/articles/fid)